delighted/sketch-pull-to-center/README.md

 1. Select one or more shapes or layers.
 2. Navigate to "Plugins > Pull to center".
-3. Type the distance in pixels you like to move the shapes or layers and click "OK".
+3. Type the distance in pixels you'd like to move the shapes or layers and click "OK".

 ## Feedback